RobolinkInc/doc-v2/docs/codrone-edu/python/03-Flight-Commands-Movement/03-detect_wall.md

 ##### Description

 Returns True when a distance below the threshold is reached.
-The range of front sensor is from 0mm-1000mm (0cm-100cm)
+The sensor range is up to 1.5 meters (150cm)

 ##### Syntax